AxonIQ/reference-guide/extensions/kafka.md

 * **Tracking Event Processor** - publication of messages to Kafka is run in a different thread \(and Unit of Work\) then the one which published the events to the event bus.
  This approach ensures the event has been published on the event bus regardless of whether publication to Kafka works

 When setting up event publication it is also important to take into account which `ConfirmationMode` is used.
-The `ConfirumationMode` influences the process of actually producing an event message on a Kafka topic, but also what kind of `Producer` the `ProducerFactory` will instantiate:
+The `ConfirmationMode` influences the process of actually producing an event message on a Kafka topic, but also what kind of `Producer` the `ProducerFactory` will instantiate:

 * **TRANSACTIONAL** - This will require the `Producer` to start, commit and (in case of failure) rollback the